ms-iot/content/en-US/win10/samples/I2CPortExpander.md

 * Pin 6 **GND** Connect to the ground rail on the side of the breadboard (blue stripe)

 The I2C bus requires pull-up resistors on the SDA and SCL lines.
-However, the Raspberry Pi 2 SDA and SCL pins we are using in this sample already have pull-up resistors connected on the RPi2, so we don't need to add any additional external pull-ups.
+However, the Raspberry Pi 2 and 3 SDA and SCL pins we are using in this sample already have pull-up resistors connected on the RPi2 or RPi3, so we don't need to add any additional external pull-ups.
- See the [Raspberry Pi 2 pin mapping page]({{site.baseurl}}/{{page.lang}}/win10/samples/PinMappingsRPi2.htm) for more details on the RPi2 IO pins.
+ See the [Raspberry Pi 2 or 3 pin mapping page]({{site.baseurl}}/{{page.lang}}/win10/samples/PinMappingsRPi2.htm) for more details on the RPi2 and RPi3 IO pins.

 ### Create the sample app